 Ok, Got It.
 So, Where Does a Neural Network Come In?

 Neural networks are components of larger machine learning applications, including algorithms for reinforcement learning, classification and regression.
-Long story short, the neural network is the brain (machine learning) that finds patterns from the Natural Language Processing and even improved the results.
+Long story short, the neural network is the brain (machine learning) that finds patterns from Natural Language Processing.

 Ok, so Give Me an Example of When Neural Networks Are Used.